DRhotonCode/Capstone/README.md

 As a tattoo artist I want to search for other tattoo artist by All, Name, Style, and Location so that I can admire their work and find inspiration

-As a tattoo artist I want to delete photos off of my page so that if theres an error or the photo is incorrect it can be removed.
+As a tattoo artist I want to delete photos off of my page so that if there is an error or the photo is incorrect it can be removed.

 As a tattoo artist I want to edit my name and description so that I can keep all the information on there up to date.